FIU–Miami football brawl: The brawl

 Throughout the game, players from both teams engaged in trash talk and were increasingly physical.
-By the third quarter, officials had called seven penalties (six for FIU and one for UM).
+By the third quarter, officials had called seven penalties (six for FIU and one for Miami).

-With nine minutes left in the third quarter, University of Miami H-back James Bryant caught a 5-yard touchdown pass from quarterback Kyle Wright, making the score 13–0 Miami.
-After scoring, Bryant bowed towards the University of Miami's West end zone.
-Bryant, who later transferred to the University of Louisville, was called for unsportsmanlike conduct.
+With nine minutes left in the third quarter, Miami H-back James Bryant caught a 5-yard touchdown pass from quarterback Kyle Wright, making the score 13–0 Miami.
+After scoring, Bryant bowed towards Miami's west end zone, and was called for unsportsmanlike conduct.

-During the ensuing PAT attempt, FIU safety Chris Smith wrestled University of Miami holder Matt Perelli to the ground after the kick and appeared to punch him in the chin.
-FIU cornerback Marshall McDuffie, Jr. kicked Perelli in the head.
-University of Miami players, including Calais Campbell, came to Perelli's defense, separating Miami and FIU players.
+During the ensuing PAT attempt, FIU safety Chris Smith wrestled Miami holder Matt Perelli to the ground after the kick and appeared to punch him in the chin.
+FIU cornerback Marshall McDuffie Jr. kicked Perelli in the head.
+Miami players, including Calais Campbell, came to Perelli's defense, separating Miami and FIU players.
 FIU's Lionell Singleton punched Campbell in the back of the helmet, which was quickly followed by retaliation from both teams, escalating the fight to a bench-clearing brawl.
-University of Miami's Anthony Reddick swung his helmet at FIU players and Miami's Brandon Meriweather kicked several FIU players.
+Miami's Anthony Reddick swung his helmet at an FIU player and Miami's Brandon Meriweather kicked and stomped on several FIU players.
 FIU's A'Mod Ned, who was previously injured, came onto the field and swung at Miami players with his crutches.
 The fight lasted less than two minutes with Florida Highway Patrol officers and FIU campus police coming onto the field to restore order.